 A cooperatively planned reading-research course or special project guided and evaluated by a member of the graduate faculty.
 May be repeated.
-Prerequisites: student must have "regular admission" status, have completed twelve (12) graduate hours with 3.00 or above, and completed required forms with appropriate signatures before the drop/add date of the semester for which the credit is to be earned.
+Prerequisites: students must have regular admission status, have completed twelve (12) graduate hours with 3.00 or above, and completed required forms with appropriate signatures before the drop/add date of the semester for which the credit is to be earned.
 It is the student's responsibility to develop a proposal, initiate contact with a faculty member willing to serve as mentor, and see that all requirements are met.
 A maximum of six (6) semester hours may be counted toward a master's degree at Freed-Hardeman University.
 Same as EDU 598.

-SPT Sport Administration (Pending SACSCOC approval.)
+SPT Sport Administration